 Patients who are at the extremes of age, have fever, significant comorbidities, or have a large number of lesions may require admission for parenteral antibiotics.

 Necrotizing soft tissue infections are a spectrum of conditions that may be polymicrobial or monomicrobial.
 Group A Streptococcus and S aureus are often the etiologic agent in monomicrobial infections.
 Clostridial infections are now uncommon secondary to improved hygiene and sanitation.

 Patients present with pain out of proportion to physical findings and a sense of heaviness in the affected part.
 Physical findings typically include a combination of edema, brownish skin discoloration, bullae, malodorous serosanguineous discharge, and crepitance.
 The patient frequently has a low-grade fever and tachycardia out of proportion to the fever.
 Mental status changes, including delirium and irritability, may accompany necrotizing soft tissue infections.

 Diagnosis and Differential

 Familiarity with the disease and an appreciation of the subtle physical findings are the most important factors in making the diagnosis of necrotizing soft tissue infections.
-Additional findings that may confirm the clinical suspicion include gas within soft tissue on ...
+Additional findings ...